 Enquiries and contributions are

 - a few boards built in the Great

-Backyard Butchery Outbreak of 1968-9 and the early 1970's Soul Surfer
+Backyard Butchery Outbreak of 1968-9 and the early 1970's Cosmic Soul Surfer Experiment.

 - a long history of repairs and

 have been extensively worked (I simply could not afford to pay a

 My knowledge is based on my

 observations of surfboards, discussion with board builders and

 riders, and reading any available design related literature.